Allicolyer/personal-website/_posts/2016-08-01-technovation-judging.markdown

 tags: [Curriculum] # add tag
 ---

-At Iridescent, my team and I develop the judging materials for [Technovation](http://technovationchallenge.org/).
+At my current job, my team and I develop the judging materials for [Technovation](http://technovationchallenge.org/).
 Technovation is the largest technology entrepreneurship program for girls ages 10-18.
 Every year Technovation invites girls from around the world to identify a problem in their community, and then challenges them to solve it.
 In 2018 over 12,000 girls from more than 100 countries participated in Technovation.

 ### Overview
 To participate in the competition, teams submit the following: